MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

     :::image type="complex" source="./media/github-copilot-quick-info.png" alt-text="A screenshot of the Quick Info window.":::
       The Quick Info window is shown above a function.
 The Tell me more link is highlighted.
     :::image-end:::
-    - GitHub Copilot can generate naming suggestions for your identifiers (variables, methods, or classes) based on how your identifier is being used and the style of your code.
+    - GitHub Copilot can generate naming suggestions for your identifiers (variables, methods, or classes) based on how your identifier is used and the style of your code.
       :::image type="complex" source="./media/copilot-rename.png" alt-text="A screenshot of the GitHub Copilot Rename dialog":::
-      The Rename dialog has a New name field with a dropdown list that shows these choices: text_color,font_color, display_color, console_color, and menu_text_color.
+      The Rename dialog has a New name field with a dropdown list that shows these choices: text_color, font_color, display_color, console_color, and menu_text_color.
       :::image-end:::
     You need an active [GitHub Copilot subscription](https://visualstudio.microsoft.com/github-copilot/).
 Right-click the variable you wish to rename, and choose **Rename** (`Ctrl+R`, `Ctrl+R`).
 Select the GitHub Copilot sparkle icon to generate naming suggestions.